chatgptdev/SecurePasswordGenerator/README.md

   -q           Quiet mode - only print passwords
-  -f FILE      Write passwords to FILE (-a to append, otherwise overwrite) -a           Append passwords to the file specified with -f -h           Display this help message and exit
+  -f FILE      Write passwords to FILE (-a to append, otherwise overwrite) -a           Append passwords to the file specified with -f -c           Copy generated passwords to the clipboard (no console outputin this case) -h           Display this help message and exit
 ```